opensearch-project/documentation-website/_install-and-configure/install-dashboards/tls.md

 Setting | Description
 :--- | :---
-`server.ssl.enabled` | Enables SSL communication between OpenSearch Dashboards server and the user's web browser.
+`server.ssl.enabled` | Enables SSL communication between the OpenSearch Dashboards server and the user's web browser.
 Set to `true` for HTTPS or `false` for HTTP.
 `server.ssl.supportedProtocols` | Specifies the array of supported TLS protocols.
 Possible values are `TLSv1`, `TLSv1.1`, and `TLSv1.2`, `TLSv1.3`.
 Default is `['TLSv1.1', 'TLSv1.2', and 'TLSv1.3']`.
 `server.ssl.cipherSuites` | Specifies the array of TLS cipher suites.
 Optional.
 `server.ssl.certificate` | If `server.ssl.enabled` is set to `true`, specifies the full path to a valid PEM server certificate for OpenSearch Dashboards.
 You can [generate your own certificate]({{site.url}}{{site.baseurl}}/security/configuration/generate-certificates/) or get one from a certificate authority.